 Inside I’m giving my look of why I hate small talk but on the outside I’m practicing my manners.

-I do a polite laugh and say, “Well, I share ways for people to save money, live debt free, and raise animals cheaper.
-I sure do want to tell him I can remove my foot from this worn out Croc sandal and show you the dirt woven in so deep into the cracks of my heal that would for sure qualify me as a “farm girl.”
+I laugh politely and say, “Well, I share ways for people to save money, live debt free, and raise animals cheaper.
+I sure do want to tell him I can remove my foot from this worn-out Croc sandal and show you the dirt woven in so deep into the cracks of my heel that would for sure qualify me as a “farm girl.”

 I sit quietly.
 Wishing this would be over.
 Also analyzing what this time talking about my site is supposed to mean if anything.